-Bangladesh's garment industry employing about 4.2 million people accounts for over 80% of the country's exports.
+Bangladesh's garment industry employing around 3.6 million people accounts for 13% of GDP and nearly 25% of the country's exports.
 In 2014, the EU and the US accounted for 60% and 20% of Bangladesh's garments' exports respectively.
-The well-being of Bangladesh's people, particularly women who comprise the majority of the industry, depends crucially on the garment sector, which in turn relies on lead firms in the EU and other developed countries.
+The well-being of Bangladesh's people, particularly women who comprise over 80% of the industry, depends crucially on the garment sector which in turn relies on lead firms in the EU and other developed countries.

-However, only 'soft law' encourages lead firms to hold their suppliers to international labour standards and the Bangladesh government has been slow to implement fundamental social and infrastructural reforms.
+However, only 'soft law' encourages lead firms to hold their suppliers to international labour and environmental standards and the Bangladesh government has been slow to implement fundamental social and infrastructural reforms.
 The Rana Plaza disaster in 2013 has been a 'focusing event', hastening action to improve building practices and safety.
-For instance, transnational and local unions, together with over 190 lead retailers and brands from 20 mainly European countries signed the legally binding Accord for Fire and Building Safety.
+Transnational and local unions, together with over 190 lead retailers and brands from 20 mainly European countries signed the legally binding Accord for Fire and Building Safety.

 Global production networks (GPNs) have become the world's economic backbone.
 We choose to examine garment GPNs as a critical case for the theory and practice of developing sustainable standards in GPNs.
-Following Rana Plaza, the garment industry in Bangladesh is a testing ground for the creative construction of new governance systems for the improvement of labour standards in GPNs more broadly.
+Following Rana Plaza, the garment industry linking several key developed countries to an emerging economy such as Bangladesh is a prime example of the creative construction of new governance systems.
 For further information please contact the project coordinators